lykl/unplugin-conditional-definition/README.md

   css?: boolean
   /**
    * Same as js
-   * Webpack does not support.
+   * Webpack and Rspack does not support.
 If you want to transform .vue files, you must add loader after the vue-loader
    * @default false
    */
   vue?: boolean